Hilariously Abusive Childhood

 - Let's not forget Gino Gambino, whose father tried to toughen him up by doping him with prototype zombie serums.
 Nor Labtech X, who apparently got disowned when Gino came along.

-- American Dad: To some degree, Stan (mostly over-the-top Booby Traps to shut up Haylee's protests).
+- To some degree, Stan (mostly over-the-top Booby Traps to shut up Hayley's protests).
 Stan's father Jack was neglectful to a similar extreme.

 - This is a huge part of the humor of Moral Orel, for the first two seasons.
 After that, it quickly stops being funny.